 - Avoid outdoor activities at dawn and dusk when mosquitoes are most active.

-- A tropical strength insect repellent is the most effective protection for uncovered skin.
-Tropical strength repellents contain a chemical barrier which blocks the sensors of mosquitoes.
+- A tropical-strength insect repellent is the most effective protection for uncovered skin.
+Tropical strength repellents contain a chemical barrier that blocks the sensors of mosquitoes.
 Always follow the manufacturer's instructions when using any type of insect repellent.

-- Mosquito coils and citronella candles are also effective for discouraging unwelcome mosquito visitors at BBQ's or other outdoor activities.
+- Mosquito coils and citronella candles are also effective for discouraging unwelcome mosquito visitors at barbecues or other outdoor activities.

 For further information and assistance call the City of Salisbury, Public and Environmental Health Section on 8406 8222.

 Further useful information on protecting yourself from mosquitoes is available on the SA Health website.